jilaada/CS302-JavaGame/README/README_WARLORDS.txt

 ------------------------------------------------------------

 This README would normally document the steps are necessary to get your application up and running.
+This game was created by Group 10.

 ---------INSTRUCTIONS----------
 Press A to move paddle left